Muntingia: Description

+Its fruit is an edible berry about 1.5 cm in diameter and with smooth, thin skin; they are green when unripe, turning red when mature.
+Its pulp is light-brown and juicy, with very fine seeds; the pulp tastes like fig.

 Distribution and habitat

 M. calabura is native to southern Mexico, the Caribbean, Central America, and western South America south to Bolivia and Argentina.
 It is present in tropical climate in disturbed lowland areas from sea level to 1000 m of elevation.
-In South India, it is seen in the areas adjacent to the Western Ghat.
+In South India, it is seen in areas adjacent to the Western Ghats.

 Ecology

 This species colonizes disturbed habitats in tropical lowland areas, becoming part of the secondary vegetation, as well as gallery forests.
 It thrives in poor soil, able to tolerate acidic and alkaline conditions and drought, but doesn't grow in saline conditions.

 The seeds are dispersed by birds and fruit bats.

 Although native to tropical America, M. calabura has been introduced in Southeast Asia and naturalized there and in other tropical parts of the world.